sharppy/SHARPpy/README.md

 If you would like to run SHARPpy from a binary (if you don't want to do scripting), look for the most recent release here: https://github.com/sharppy/SHARPpy/releases

 For those wishing to run both the GUI and do scripting, we recommend you install the _Python 3_ Anaconda Python Distribution from Continuum Analytics.
-You can install SHARPpy from `conda` or `pip` by using either:
+You can install SHARPpy from `conda` by using:

-    conda install -c sharppy sharppy
+    conda install -c conda-forge sharppy

- or

-    pip install sharppy

 The Anaconda Python Distribution can be downloaded here: https://www.anaconda.com/download/